-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

-Microsoft brings the heat with Xbox Game Pass cloud streaming, delivering with it 150 games and the benefits of Xbox Game Pass Ultimate.
+Microsoft brings the heat with Xbox Game Pass cloud streaming, delivering with it over 200 games and the benefits of Xbox Game Pass Ultimate.
 Enjoy hundreds of games on-demand and online multiplayer with Xbox Live Gold.

 Pros